-Learn about First Nations, Inuit and Métis cultures as you sample and savour these dishes and food products from Indigenous-owned restaurants and makers.
+Learn about First Nations, Inuit and Métis cultures as you sample and savour these Indigenous dishes and food products.

 Indigenous cuisine varies depending on where you are in Turtle Island (a name that Indigenous Peoples use for North America).
 But isn’t that exciting?
 What you might find on the west coast won’t be the same as what you find in Southern Ontario.
 So let me help you start—or continue—your Indigenous food journey!